Sustainable Use of Resources

 *Safety Toy standards: In the toy industry, the ST mark is displayed on toys that have passed the ST standard compliance test conducted by third-party inspection agencies.
 This standard includes mechanical safety, flammability safety, and chemical safety.

-©Bandai Namco Amusement Inc.
+©Bandai Namco Experience Inc.